Dearly curly daughter of mine,

 I always want you to know that...

 When I help her out of a bath or shower, I teach her to become aware of how her curls just pop into place - with very little effort.
-I do have to add, of course, that they’re adorable and frame her little blue eyes to a “T”!
+I do have to add, of course, that they are adorable and frame her little blue eyes to a “T”!

-- You can go anywhere, with a good hair cut.
+You can go anywhere, with a good haircut.
 Early on, I settled for simply trim.
-Now that my daughter is a “big girl” - yes, 6 is “big,” - we go to the same stylist, someone who is trained and skilled to work with curly hair.
+Now that my daughter is a big girl--yes, 6 is big to me--we go to the same stylist, someone who is trained and skilled to work with curly hair.
 My daughter understands that her hair is important and needs attention and care, just like the rest of her, from a professional who understands.

-- You are not boring, or dry - and nor are your curls.
+You are not boring, or dry, nor are your curls.
 Keep them clean and well nourished, just like your body.
 Feed and moisturize your curls, and your curls will thank you.

 Ensuring that a good curl- regime is in place for my daughter has always been important.
 Taking time to teach her the simple things about caring for her curls isn’t just a valuable lesson, but can be a fun time too!